Cyb3RGER/bfbb_ap_world/README.md

   - ``pip install dolphin-memory-engine``
   - ``pip install pythonnet``

-## Installation

-- Place the .apworld in ``/lib/worlds/`` in your AP installation.
-- Place the .pyd files in ``/lib/`` in your AP installation.

-## Usage

-Use the included example yaml to configure your game.
-Use the Archipelago Launcher to start the BfBB Client and use the BfBB Client to load your ``.apbfbb`` file.

 ## Known Issues

 - Some spatulas do not unlock when the level's items were already received (e.g. JF01)
-- Loading a non AP save file will lock the game in an infinite death loop and send all collected locations in that save file
+- Loading a non AP save file will lock the game in an infinite death loop and send all collected locations in that save file.
+- Rarely item will be sent again when loading a save (because of a race condition).
+Just reloading the save should fix that.